 The most popular vantage point in this national park is the Kanangra Walls Lookout, with various other highlights nearby to make a day of it, such as Kalang Falls, Dance Floor Cave, and Kanangra Plateau.

-With so many beautiful walking tracks, the Blue Mountains is a true paradise for bushwalkers who want to explore scenic waterfalls, deep valleys, and many lookout points that offer panoramic views.
+With so many beautiful walking tracks, the Blue Mountains is a paradise for bushwalkers keen to explore scenic waterfalls, deep valleys, and panoramic lookouts.

-The walking track to Asgard Swamp, Thor Head, and Asgard Mine, commonly referred to as the Asgard Swamp Track, is an adventurous hike navigating through stunning Blue Mountains scenery.
+The walking track to Asgard Swamp, Thor Head and Asgard Mine, often called the Asgard Swamp Track, is an adventurous hike through beautiful Blue Mountains scenery.

-This quiet walk on the Asgard Plateau passes several interesting sights with fantastic Grose Valley views to enjoy from multiple vantage points.
+This quiet trail on the Asgard Plateau passes several interesting sights and offers great views of the Grose Valley from a number of vantage points.

 The Leura Cascades Walking Track is a family-friendly bush trail following Leura Falls Creek, ending at a lookout above a waterfall with beautiful valley views.